Swathi-KR/Swathi-KR/README.md

 - 🔭 I’m currently working as a Research Assistant under the guidance of Prof. Anita Pekova for a paper on Detection of Diabetic Retinopathy at the University of Southern California.
 - 🌱 I’m currently learning Full Stack Web Development and also into ML/AI
-- 🤔 I’m looking for Summer and Fall 2025 internship opportunities.
+- 🤔 I’m actively seeking Fall 2025 internship and Full time (Jan 2026 start) opportunities.
 - 💬 Ask me about tech, algorithms, data structures, web-technologies, android development and 'DOGS'!
 - 📫 Checkout my Portfolio Website : https://swathi-kr.github.io/My-Portfolio-Website/index.html